Findus23/guides/content/guide/vsc-slum-tips-and-tricks.md

 squeue -u username --start
 ```

-A lot more information about scheduling including the calculated priority of the job can be found using [`sprio`](https://slurm.schedmd.com/sprio.html)
+A lot more information about scheduling including the calculated priority of jobs can be found using [`sprio`](https://slurm.schedmd.com/sprio.html)
 ```bash
 sprio -u lwinkler
 ```